EtheaDev/MarkdownShellExtensions/README.md

 ### Manual Build and Installation (only for Delphi developers) ###

-If you have Delphi 10.4.2 or 11.3 or 12, you can manually build the projects using:
+If you have Delphi 12, you can manually build the projects using:

 \Source\MDShellExtensionsGroup.groupproj